 - Prepare a risk assessment relating to all aspects of the stay and keep this on file.
 This should include reference to instances that are unique to residential visit.
 For example, if the participant is camping, what should they do if they need the toilet during the night.
 It is not enough to assume that participants will know.
 For many, this may be their first experience of being away from home and family. - Inform the organisation, school or parent/guardian responsible for the child, young person or vulnerable adult exactly what the residential involves; what they will do, where they will stay, what they will need etc. - Ensure that the trip has appropriate ratios of staff to participants.
-Remember, ratios change depending on the age and ability of the participants, but also depending on where they are going and what they will be doing. - Residential visits may include the following activities, which have been categorised as high risk: camping, transport by minibus, mountain walking, swimming outdoors and other water based activities, cycling.
+Remember, ratios change depending on the age and ability of the participants but also depending on where they are going and what they will be doing.